Entanglement optimization of filtered output fields in cavity optomechanics: Conclusions

-\emph{Conclusions.}\textbf{--}In summary, we have studied theoretically the output entanglement between two filtered output fields in a three-mode cavity optomechanical system.
-We obtain the important expression of optimal time delay Eq.
-(5) between the two filtered output fields.
-Based on the analysis about this expression, we obtain the optimal coupling Eq.
-(6) for output entanglement in the case of without time delay.
-We give a reasonable boundary between large bandwidth and small bandwidth.
-For large bandwidth, the optimal output entanglement will saturate if the coupling strength satisfies $\textrm{G}_{1}\gg\sqrt{\frac{\kappa^{5}}{\sqrt{3}\sigma^{3}}}$, and the saturation value is obtained as Eq.
-(8).
-In addition, using the optimal coupling Eq.
-(9) and optimal time delay, we find the optimal output entanglement Eq.
-(10) for resonant frequency ($\omega=0$) is just the optimal one in the whole center frequency domain of output fields.
+In summary, we have studied theoretically how to obtained the optimal output entanglement between two filtered output fields with optimal coupling and optimal time delay in a three-mode cavity optomechanical system.
+We obtain the key expression of optimal time delay between the two filtered output fields, and give a reasonable boundary between large bandwidth and small bandwidth.
+Besides, we draw three important conclusions: (1) with large bandwidth and no time delay, the optimal output entanglement will emerge at the point where the optimal time delay equals zero; (2) our linearized analysis predicts that the optimal output entanglement with large bandwidth will saturate if the coupling is strong enough; (3) using the optimal coupling Eq.
+(10) and optimal time delay, we find the optimal output entanglement Eq.
+(11) for resonant frequency ($\omega=0$) is just the optimal one in the whole center frequency domain of output fields.
 Our results can also be applied to other parametrically coupled three-mode bosonic systems, and may be useful to experimentalists to obtain large entanglement.

-Z.-J. Deng was supported by the National Natural Science Foundation of China (Grant No. 11574398) and J.-H. Wu is supported by the National Natural Science Foundation of China (Grant No. 11861131001).